JonathanDotCel/helloworld_and_flappycredits/README.md

 		Whitelist this folder *
 		Run the .bat

-		If you can't find it:
+		If you don't have this option, you're using an up to date version of Win10 and can skip step 2!
 		* Settings (icon) -> Resources -> File Sharing -> Little blue (+) icon -> add the folder

 	Instructions: